ianb/blog/content/pages/projects.md

 </dl>

-## <span id="retired">Retired Projects</span>
+## <span id="retired">Projects I've retired from</span>

 Download stats [aren't necessarily accurate](https://packaging.python.org/guides/analyzing-pypi-package-downloads/), but as of June 2019 pip and virtualenv (which I originally wrote) were downloaded 980 million and 150 million times respectively.
 Computers are very good at downloading things!
 The balance of [packages I have written/started](https://gist.github.com/ianb/0a2fa5cd75f6d2ef04c71c546d2df692) have been downloaded roughly 70 million times, most notably WebOb, Paste, PasteScript, PasteDeploy, WebTest, Tempita, SQLObject, and INITools.

 <dl>

 <dt><a href="https://togetherjs.com/hotdish/"><strong>Hotdish</strong></a></dt>
 <dd>This took some of the ideas of TogetherJS, some of the tech from <a href="https://github.com/mozilla/browsermirror">Browser Mirror</a>, and thinking about them all in the context of a browser session.
 It's implemented as a Firefox addon.
 The model we came to is one where a group of people share everything they do in a specific browser, with mutual awareness of what each person is doing (both in general, and with in-page feedback using TogetherJS), and people can join and present to each other in this context.  <br><br>  Our longer-term goal was for people to be able to understand what each other are doing -- what pages they are interacting with, but also <em>how</em> they are interacting with those pages, similar to how you can understand what a person is doing when they are doing physical work.  <br><br>  Another goal is to look at how, using the same data we capture in order to share a person's actions with everyone else, we can also use that data to create a richer record of what people are doing.
-We wanted knowledge capture and transfer between group members that can encompass not just one site or document, but a session, discussion, and research. <br><br> I <a href="https://www.youtube.com/watch?v=8cJQBBHfF9c&feature=youtu.be&vq=hd720">narrated a screencast that we made</a> to explain some of the concepts and things we learned from the experiment. </dd>
+We wanted knowledge capture and transfer between group members that can encompass not just one site or document, but a session, discussion, and research. <br><br> I <a href="https://www.youtube.com/watch?v=8cJQBBHfF9c&feature=youtu.be&vq=hd720">narrated a screencast that we made</a> to explain some of the concepts and things we learned from the experiment.<br><br>

-<dt><a href="https://togetherjs.com"><strong>TogetherJS</strong></a> (formerly TowTruck)</dt>
+Some blog posts on the topic: <a href="https://www.ianbicking.org/blog/2014/02/defaulting-to-together.html">Defaulting To Together</a>, and <a href="https://www.ianbicking.org/blog/2014/02/hubot-chat-web-working-in-the-open.html">Hubot, Chat, The Web, and Working in the Open</a>.</dd>

+<dt id="togetherjs"><a href="https://togetherjs.com"><strong>TogetherJS</strong></a></dt>
-<dd>My previous project at Mozilla.
-This is a service to enable real-time collaboration on any site.</dd>
+<dd>TogetherJS was my last (shipped) project at the <a href="https://www.ianbicking.org/blog/2014/09/professional-transitions.html">first iteration of the now twice-defunct Mozilla Labs</a>.
+TogetherJS is a library and service to enable real-time collaboration on any site.
+It can still be seen on <a href="https://jsfiddle.net/">JSFiddle</a> where it is used for live collaboration.<br><br>
+The larger vision for TogetherJS falls under the category of <a href="https://en.wikipedia.org/wiki/Cobrowsing">Cobrowsing</a>: basically experiencing the web or a website collaboratively.
+We really wanted to explore what it meant to interact with things side-by-side, moving in and out of synchronous collaboration.<br><br>
+Several blog posts on the topic: <a href="https://www.ianbicking.org/blog/2013/10/togetherjs-a-postmodern-tool.html">TogetherJS as a Postmodern Programming Tool</a> (talking about heuristic-based integration), <a href="https://www.ianbicking.org/blog/2013/11/nouning-the-verb-of-browsing-and-activity.html">Nouning the Verb of Browsing</a> (talking about using the on-the-wire messages as a kind of record), <a href="https://www.ianbicking.org/blog/2014/02/hubot-chat-web-working-in-the-open.html">Hubot, Chat, The Web, and Working in the Open</a> (more about creating a record of activity), <a href="https://www.ianbicking.org/blog/2014/02/collaboration-as-a-skeuomorphism-for-agents.html">Collaboration as a Skeuomorphism for Agents</a> (about using the metaphors and mechanisms of collaboration to introduce automated agents), and my thinking concludes in <a href="https://www.ianbicking.org/blog/2014/03/towards-next-level-of-collaboration.html"><strong>Towards a Next Level of Collaboration</strong></a> (which provides a taxonomy and discussion of several specific aspects).</dd>

 <dt><a href="http://doctestjs.org">doctest.js</a></dt>
 <dd>A testing framework for Javascript, inspired by Python's <a href="http://docs.python.org/2/library/doctest.html">doctest</a>.
-Something of an alternative to <a href="http://en.wikipedia.org/wiki/Behavior-driven_development">BDD</a>, based on examples and expected output.</dd>
+Something of an alternative to <a href="http://en.wikipedia.org/wiki/Behavior-driven_development">BDD</a>, based on examples and expected output.
+Blog post: <a href="https://www.ianbicking.org/blog/2012/10/02/why-doctest-js-is-better-than-pythons-doctest/">Why doctest.js is better than Python’s doctest</a>.</dd>

 <dt><a href="https://github.com/ianb/walkabout.js">walkabout.js</a></dt>
 <dd>This is something like a UI/DOM fuzzing library.
 It inspects the DOM (or uses rewritten Javascript code) to determine what parts of the page are "live" (and in what way).
 Then it can choose a random action to perform, like clicking on an element or entering text in a field.</dd>

 <dt><a href="https://github.com/ianb/seeitsaveit">SeeItSaveIt</a></dt>
 <dd>An experiment in extracting structured data from web sites.
 Works as a Firefox addon.
 This is basically furloughed (as of April 2013) pending progress on <a href="https://wiki.mozilla.org/WebAPI/WebActivities">Web Activities</a>.
 The addon allows custom scrapers to be run on sites, with several levels of separation to both allow scraping scripts to run safely and isolated from the site receiving the data.
-There is some more information <a href="https://seeitsaveit.vcap.mozillalabs.com/">on this site</a>.</dd>
+There is some more information <a href="https://ianb.github.io/seeitsaveit/">on this site</a>.</dd>

-<dt><a href="http://thecutout.org/">The Cut-Out</a></dt>
+<dt><a href="https://github.com/ianb/thecutout/">The Cut-Out</a></dt>
 <dd>A synchronization library.
 This is intended for HTML/Javascript applications that keep all their data locally, but want to be able to synchronize that data between devices.
 But it's perhaps overpowered for that minor task.
-This includes several pieces, a client library, a protocol, a server, an on-disk database format, and some rough replication and balancing support.</dd>
+This includes several pieces, a client library, a protocol, a server, an on-disk database format, and some rough replication and balancing support.
+It was an experiment in minimalism.</dd>

 <dt><a href="https://github.com/mozilla/browsermirror">Browser Mirror</a></dt>
 <dd>This project has largely been superceded by <a href="https://togetherjs.com">TogetherJS.</a>.
 This is like a screensharing system, except it works with the DOM instead of pixels - the page you are viewing is transmitted to the other party, but not a "live" page, literally just the things you see.
 Things like clicks are transmitted back to the original browser.
 Just like screensharing...?
 Started out as a "this can't possibly work" project, but then it kind of worked.</dd>